 During a panel discussion that followed Gottlieb’s speech, several participants warned that the nicotine reduction effort will face stiff opposition from the tobacco companies.
 “One of the things we know will happen is the industry will be lobbying incredibly hard with lots of money behind the scenes,” said Kenneth Warner, a professor of health management and policy at the University of Michigan School of Public Health.

 This summer, the FDA also announced that it is delaying for several years a key regulation aimed at cigars and e-cigarettes.
+E-cigarettes are, in essence, electronic cigarettes with refillable cartridges which are surmised not to addict the person taking them.
 It has postponed a requirement that such products be approved by the agency.

 The agency is delaying new regulations on e-cigarettes, Gottlieb told the Post, because it needs time to develop protocols for supervising such products, which he believes give smokers the nicotine they crave without many of the dangerous chemicals in cigarette smoke.